 - Early-stage drafts of a paper

 Midway through a writing project, have students bring a full or partial draft of their paper to class and then exchange feedback with a peer.
-Although the assignment is made by students rather than the instructor, students still receive valuable feedback that they can use to revise their work.
+Students will receive valuable feedback that they can use to revise their work.

 Try providing students with a rubric to help them give their peers targeted, assignment-specific feedback.
 Also, consider inviting Writing Center tutors to your class to model how peer review can be conducted effectively.